Our lovable puppies are born and raised in our home.

 When we were ready for a puppy, we contacted Linda Bofenkamp of Shey’s Tibetan Terriers.
 We went over and met her and she introduced her TTs to us.

 Jim sat on the floor and met Broadway up close while I sat on the couch with Diva who had planted herself between the couch cushions and me.
 It was love at first site!
 However, Linda didn’t have puppies at the time.
-She was looking for a good home for Broadway.
+She was looking for a good home for Broadway and that she wanted to breed her.
 Jim and I went home to think about it.

 What can you say about a TT like Broadway …

 She has a lovely temperament and the sweetest face EVER!
-She is sweet, loving and always willing to curl up on your lap.
-Some say that boy TTs are the best, but I stand by preference – my girls couldn’t be any more social and loving!
+She is content, loving and always willing to curl up on your lap.
+Some say that boy TTs are the best, but I stand by my preference – I wouldn't give up my girls for ANYTHING!!

 Broadway was a wonderful mother.
 I watched her love her pups from the second they were born and was always sad when they went to their forever homes.
-She never wanted to get out of the puppy pen!
+She never wanted to get out of the puppy pen.
+I would have to put a leash on her to take her outside to do her business.
 She kept them clean and safe.
 I would often find her sleeping on her back with the little ones snuggled up around her and laying on top of her nursing.

 It was a blessing when she came to live with us and she has continued to pour blessings on us each and every day.